flaneurette/Automated-Server-Backup/README.md

 **Export the keys**

-Export public key: .asc file.
+Export public key: .asc or .pub file.
 This is the key you put on the server to allow encryption.

 Keep private key secure.
 This stays on your **Windows PC** for decrypting backups.